 Paint a family picture—or any design—in the style of famous painters such as Michelangelo!
 Texture and glow add to their uniqueness!

 Fresco paintings are made by quickly applying a thin layer of wet plaster to walls.
 The paint—tempera or watercolors—becomes part of the plaster.
-Look at pictures such as Michelangelo’s Sistine Chapel or Leonardo da Vinci’s "The Last Supper."
-Find out how they created these masterpieces.
+Show students pictures such as Michelangelo’s Sistine Chapel or Leonardo da Vinci’s "The Last Supper."
+Have students research how they created these masterpieces.
 Michelangelo painted the Sistine Chapel while lying on his back!

-Decide what your subject will be.
+Students decide what their subject will be.
 How about a family picnic?
 Maybe a still life?
 Or an abstract design?
 Choose a durable, interesting surface, such as heavy cardboard, plywood, or a foam tray.
-Draw your idea on the surface with a Crayola Colored Pencil.
+Students draw their idea on the surface with a Crayola Colored Pencil.

-Spread newspaper over your painting area.
-Cover your picture surface with a thick coat of Crayola Texture It!
+Spread recycled newspaper over the painting area.
+Students cover their picture surface with a thick coat of Crayola Texture It!
 Tempera Mixing Medium using a large flat brush.
 Air-dry it for about 30 minutes.

-Moisten your Crayola Watercolors with a drop of water on each pan.
-Fill your brush with color and begin to paint.
+Students moisten their Crayola Watercolors with a drop of water on each pan.
+Fill the brush with color and begin to paint.
 The colors will be absorbed into the Texture It! as you work.
 Paint with long smooth strokes or dab colors into the medium.
-Rinse your brush after each color change.
-If you change your mind about a color, just blot with paper towel and add a new layer of Texture It! to that area.
-Air-dry your masterpiece overnight.
+Rinse the brush after each color change.
+To change a color, just blot with paper towel and add a new layer of Texture It! to that area.
+Air-dry overnight.

 Add sparkle with a coat of Crayola Glitter It!
 Tempera Mixing Medium.
 Or paint on a pearlized finish with Pearl It!
 Mixing Medium.
-Both media add a beautiful glow to your fresco.
-Air-dry your painting.
-Why not frame it before you display it---or give it as a memorable gift?
+Both media add a beautiful glow to the fresco.
+Air-dry the painting.
+Why not frame it before displaying---or give it as a memorable gift?

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step